lccodes/SSEmail/WRITEUP.md

 Gmail as the outsourced server.
 The library exposes two fundamental API calls that allow for the edit+ operation and the query operation.
 These are documented in the README.

+### Modivation
+SSEmail proves wrong two common misconceptions: SSE is hard and structured encryption does not work on legacy systems.
+The library exposes SSE functionality that are trivial to use.
+It requires two lines of code to run a functional searchable encryption filesystem from your personal laptop.
+You can download the library and upload your files immediately with no modification; the library lets you choose your email account at runtime using Google's browser interface.

+Both protocols use a STE scheme, but the backend is very legacy.
+The project demonstrates that you can use STE on any legacy systems that support label value stores.
+This includes pretty much any outsourced server system.
+This represents a paradigm shift for the searchable encryption community.

 I built the library in modules so that it is extensible and easy to use.
 ## /email
 I started by writing the email package, which is standalone and allows storage and querying a